-2025 Series C Mortgage Loans
+2025 Series C New Construction Mortgage Loans

-It is anticipated that the proceeds of the 2025 Series C Bonds will be used, as described under "General-2025 Series C Bonds" above, to directly or indirectly (through the refunding of certain outstanding bonds) finance the 2025 Series C Mortgage Loans for the construction and permanent financing of the 2025 Series C Developments described in the chart below.
-No assurances can be given that any such 2025 Series C Mortgage Loan will be made or, if made, funded in the amount presently contemplated by the Corporation.
+It is anticipated that a portion of the proceeds of the 2025 Series C Bonds and funds of the Corporation will be used, as described under "General-2025 Series C Bonds" above, to directly or indirectly (through the refunding of certain outstanding bonds) finance the 2025 Series C New Construction Mortgage Loans for the construction and permanent financing of the 2025 Series C Developments described in the chart below.
+No assurances can be given that any such 2025 Series C New Construction Mortgage Loan will be made or, if made, funded in the amount presently contemplated by the Corporation.
 Additionally, the Corporation may substitute other Developments for those described in the chart below: